-A child has a special educational need if they have a difficulty which requires special provision being made for them.
-This difficulty could be a learning difficulty, physical impairment, behavioural or emotional difficulty, language disorder or a child with English as a second language who subsequently needs additional support.
+A child has a special educational need if he or she has a difficulty which requires special provision being made for him or her.
+This difficulty could be a learning difficulty, physical impairment, behavioural or emotional difficulty, language disorder or a child with English as a second language who subsequently needs support.
 In our school we have adopted a staged approach to SEND as suggested in the Code of Practice.